 How a Credit Card Authorization works

-Who is involved in an Authorization
+Who is Involved in Card Processing

 Every transaction will require different financial organizations to work together to receive and authorize a transaction.
 These businesses include: